ICCB-Cologne/CNSistent/docs/source/CLI.rst

 ``breakage``
 ````````````

 Calculates the number of breaks and the step size between the breaks for the samples.

+Additional arguments:

+    * ``--segments``: a BED file with the segments where to calculate the coverage.

  The following statistics are calculated:

 * ``breaks_{CN1,CN2,total_cn}_{aut,sex,all}``: the number of breaks in the CN values for the allele.
 * ``step_{CN1,CN2,total_cn}_{aut,sex,all}``: the average step size between the breaks in the CN values for the allele.

-.. csv-table::  Breakage statistics.
+.. csv-table::  Breakage statistics in the example.

     **feature**, **s1**, **s2**
     breaks (CN1), 1, 1